Actindo-AG/Documentation/Webhooks/Integration/01_ManageWorkers.md

 #### Prerequisites

 - At least one worker has been created, see [Create worker](#create-worker).
-- At least one worker is active.
-- The execution of workers is disabled.
+- The execution of workers is disabled, see [Disable execution of workers](#disable-execution-of-workers).

 #### Procedure